Easy Bible Quiz about Bible History

 c.
 The Book of Exodus narrates how the Israelites, led by Moses, exited Egypt.

-22. Which Bible book is considered the oldest and the first to be written?
+Which Bible book is considered the oldest and the first one written?

 a.
 Genesis.